iskorotkov/markdown-format/README.md

 - [ ] replace sum (and maybe other similar words) with symbols;
 - [ ] save original file somewhere instead of overwriting it completely and irreversibly;
 - [ ] add support for formatting marked regions (to avoid false positives);
+- [ ] add support for formatting text pasted in console window;

 ## Examples